Jcparkyn/phetch/README.md

 > :warning: Be careful when using classes or other mutable types as query parameters.
 Phetch uses the object's `GetHashCode()` and `Equals()` methods to determine whether the query needs to be re-fetched, so mutating a query argument after using it can have unexpected results.

-### Mutations and Parameterless Queries
+### Queries without parameters or return values

 Sometimes you will need to use query functions that either have no parameters, or no return value.
-In the case of queries without a return value, these are called **Mutations**.
-There is also a corresponding class called `MutationEndpoint` (as opposed to the normal `Endpoint`), and a `<UseMutationEndpoint/>` component (as opposed to `<UseEndpoint/>`), which are all designed to work with mutations.

-> :information_source: Unlike some other libraries (e.g., React Query and RTK Query), mutations in Phetch behave exactly the same as queries (except for having no return value).
-To get the same behavior as these libraries, use the `query.Trigger()` method.
+For endpoints without parameters, you can use the `ParameterlessEndpoint` class, which is a subclass of `Endpoint` that accepts no parameters.
+In your components, use the `<UseParameterlessEndpoint/>` to call these endpoints.
+Similarly, use the `ResultlessEndpoint` class (and `<UseResultlessEndpoint/>` component) for endpoints that return no value.

 Equivalently, you can use the `ParameterlessEndpoint` class (and corresponding `<UseParameterlessEndpoint/>` component) for query functions with no parameters.

 ### Invoking queries manually

-When you use `<UseEndpoint/>` or `<UseMutationEndpoint/>` endpoint and provide an `Arg`, the query will be fetched automatically, using data from the cache if available (see [documentation](#using-query-endpoints-with-useendpoint)).
+When you use `<UseEndpoint/>` and provide an `Arg`, the query will be fetched automatically, using data from the cache if available (see [documentation](#using-query-endpoints-with-useendpoint)).

 However, you will sometimes need to control exactly when a query is run.
 A common use case for this is making requests that modify data on the server (e.g., PUT/POST requests).

 The `Query` class contains four different methods for manually invoking queries, depending on your needs:

 1. **`SetArg`**: This updates the query argument, and automatically re-fetches the query if the argument has changed.
 If the same argument is passed multiple times in a row, the query will not be re-fetched.
+This is what `<UseEndpoint/>` calls internally.
-1. **`Refetch`**: This re-fetches the query using the last query argument passed via `SetArg`.
+1. **`Refetch`**: This re-fetches the query in the background, using the last query argument passed via `SetArg`.
 1. **`Trigger`**: This always runs the query using the passed argument, regardless of whether cached data is available.
 Importantly, this will **not** share cached data with other components.
-This is the recommended way to run mutations in most cases.
+This is the recommended way to call endpoints with side-effects (e.g. PUT, POST, or DELETE endpoints) in most cases, and works a lot like mutations in React Query.
 1. **`Invoke`**: This simply calls the original query function, completely ignoring all Phetch functionality (caching and state management).

+> :information_source: If you are coming from React Query, you may be used to "queries" and "mutations" being different things.
+In Phetch, these have been combined, so that everything is just a query.
+To get the same behavior as a mutation in React Query or RTK Query, use the `query.Trigger()` method.

 ### Invalidation and Pessimistic Updates

-Often, it will be useful to invalidate or update the data from other queries when a query or mutation completes.
+Often, it will be useful to invalidate or update the data from other queries when a query completes.

 To invalidate query data, you can use the `Invalidate()` methods on an `Endpoint`.
 This will cause the affected queries to be automatically re-fetched if they are currently being used.